JeroenKnoops/fsf2017/README.md

 # Full stack fest 2017

+This week we (Jeroen and Niek) enjoyining Full Stack Fest 2017 Barcelona, a week-long full stack development conference with a focus on solving current problems with new & inspiring perspectives.

+In this quite short blog we just summerizing briefly the talks and our opinion about the talks and / or the subject.

+The first two days are more backend focuest, the last two days have a frontend focus.

 ## Day one

 ### Keynotes - Science - Backup the internet
 Rating: :star: :star: :star: :star:

-Karissa McKelvey discussed the topic to share fairly large data sets in the science community in a secure and distributed way.
+Karissa McKelvey ([@ihid](https://twitter.com/ihid)) discussed the topic to share fairly large data sets in the science community in a secure and distributed way.
 The [dat project](https://docs.datproject.org/) enables file sharing via peer to peer for example with the beaker browser.

 ### Ehtereum
 Rating: :star: :star: :star: :star: